 |School||# of Credits Required||Start Dates||Minimum Months to Complete|

-The cost of an online marketing degree depends on several factors.
-Apart from tuition, online students may incur a technology fee.
-Tuition prices might also factor in state residency.
-Recent reports show the median in-state public tuition for marketing degrees is $6,846.
-The median out-of-state private tuition is $29,662.
+Are you wondering about cost?
+Well, know that what you will pay for an online marketing degree depends on several factors.
+Apart from tuition, as an online student, you may incur a technology fee.
+Your tuition prices might also factor in where you live.
+Many will ask you about your state residency.
+According to recent reports, you can see the median in state public tuition for marketing degrees is $7,474.
+The median out of state private tuition is $33,250.

 TOP SCHOOLS FOR EARNING A MARKETING DEGREE